Annual Homeless Count

 - Attend a two-hour orientation and training prior to the day of the Count.
 Orientations will be held both virtually and in person and will occur in early January.

-- Commit to a four-hour canvassing shift on Thursday, Jan.
-26, 2023.
-Volunteers will be expected to report at 4:30 a.m. and dispatched to the field by 5 a.m.
+- Commit to a four-hour canvassing shift.
+Volunteers will be expected to report at a specific time, typically around 4:30 a.m. and dispatched to the field by 5 a.m.

-To financially contribute towards Count incentives, people can donate online at Mayor’s Fund to End Homelessness and type “Homeless Count - Mayor's Fund” in the Additional Comments box.
+To financially contribute towards Count incentives, people can donate online at Mayor’s Fund For Homeless Action and type “Homeless Count - Mayor's Fund” in the Additional Comments box.
 Donations can also be made by check.
 Check donations may be mailed to Long Beach Community Foundation, 400 Oceangate, Suite 800, Long Beach, CA 90802.
 Please make check payable to “Long Beach Community Foundation” and write “Homeless Count - Mayor's Fund” in the memo section of the check.
 These tax-deductible donations will be used towards gift cards and other incentives for individuals being surveyed on the day of the Count.

 Community members can also donate socks, travel-sized hygiene products, bottled water and small gift cards of $5 to $10, which will also be distributed during the Count.
 Physical donation items can be dropped off at the Long Beach Multi-Service Center, located at 1301 W 12th St., between 8 a.m. and 4 p.m., Monday through Friday.
 To learn more about ways to donate, people may email HomelessCount@longbeach.gov.